Wandering-Blossom6/wandering-Blossom6/README.md

 - 🤔 I’m looking for help with my skills in coding..💖
 - 📫 How to reach me: discord? (princessblossom)🍷
 - 😄 Pronouns: 🤎hersheys!🍫
-- ⚡ Fun fact: FNAF, TADC, AGGGTM, GI, AA are some of the fandoms I belong in!🥰
+- ⚡ Fun fact: FNAF, TADC, GI & AA are some of the fandoms I belong in!🥰